Empowering students to reach their full potential.

 At our Secondary Schools enrichment programs in subjects such as Mathematics and English allow students to work with like-minded peers to explore core concepts in greater depth or to undertake interest-based projects.
 In a small-group setting, the facilitating teachers challenge students to stretch their thinking in different ways.
 Participation in a variety of competitions and special programs offered by local universities and organisations is also encouraged.
 Amongst these, the ICAS Computer Science, English, Writing and Science competitions are very popular, as are the Australian Mathematics Trust Competitions and extension activities.
 By Year 10, a number of students begin their VCE studies and elect to complete a unit of work that is a year ahead of their class group.

-Students who are several years ahead of their peers in different academic areas are catered for individually and every effort is made to accelerate their learning and provide them with the academic challenges they need to stretch their talents.
+Students who are several years ahead of their peers in different academic areas are catered for individually and provided with the academic challenges they need to stretch their talents.